Business Cards Aren’t Clever

 If you’re going to put some extra love on your business card, make it count.

 Business cards aren’t clever, they can’t do your job for you.
-It’s a very rare sole who will squint their way through your printed verbiage to work out why they should remember you.
+It’s a very rare soul who will squint her way through your printed verbiage to work out why she should remember you.
 If you’re not sure what to write, ask your customers – they normally have a pretty good handle on why they give you money.

-Mr Jigsaw tells you what his company is up to, great.
-If the best you can do is just filling in the white spaces, leave it blank.
+Wooden Jigsaw Man tells you what his company is up to … perfect.
+If the best you can do is meaningless management speak maybe you should simply leave it blank.